ladbible homepage

 She wanted to focus on the eyes.
 (Vaida Markeviciute-Razmislavice)

-Question the photographer asked the women
+The important question the photographer asked the new mums

 During the shoots, Markeviciute-Razmislavice asked just one question: “What motherhood meant to them.”